wouterfennis/omp-travel-time/README.md

 - Your API key and home address are stored locally only
 - Data files are gitignored to prevent accidental sharing
-- Location data is obtained via IP geolocation (approximate)
+- Location data is collected using Windows Location Services only
 - No personal data is transmitted except to Google Routes API

 ## License